27. Prairie Dunes Country Club

 Perry Maxwell (1937) / Press Maxwell (1957) / Dave Axland (2014)

 Prairie Dunes was the top nine-hole course in America for 20 years.
 By the time the club found funds to expand it to 18, original architect Perry Maxwell had passed away, but his son Press was able to add nine more holes seamlessly, putting three on the front nine and six on the back.
-He also replicated his father's great greens.
-Prairie Dunes reflects all that is Kansas: sand dunes, prairie grasses, yucca plants, cottonwoods and constant wind.
+He also replicated his father’s great greens, which seem to break in three different directions.
+Prairie Dunes reflects all that is common in rural Kansas: sand dunes, prairie grasses, yucca plants, cottonwoods and constant wind.

 “The greens and the green contours make this course special.
 Some of the best green complexes I've ever seen.
 Most impressive was, unlike many courses with severe greens, most of the green square footage is useable for hole locations."

 “It’s almost like this land was meant to have a golf course on it.
 Sandy soil which leads to great conditioning and drainage, the wind, all sorts of different sightlines and directional changes, outstanding natural bunkering that almost looks ripped out of the terrain in spots, ”